 Most of the versions utilize cutscenes with polygonal vector graphics.
 The CD versions replace those with pre-rendered 3D animations.
 The Sega CD version also features voice-overs.

-There are 190 other screenshots on file for other versions of this game.
+There are 191 other screenshots from other versions of this game or official promotional screenshots.

 - "פלאשבק: זיכרון גורלי" -- Hebrew spelling